ibrahimhuycn/EmailSenderTest/README.md

 # Email Sender Test with FluentEmail
-This is a console that sends email with FluentEmail with a bunch of PDF files attached.
+This is a console app that sends email with FluentEmail with a bunch of PDF files attached.

 # My Sources
 I was watching a video from Tim Corey.
 He does not mentioned anything about adding attachments which I needed to do.
 First of all, here is a link to his youtube video.
 Go give a like and come back!